cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       <stream-exploration-stream-format>` (such as CSV, TSV, or Avro, amongst others).

    Cask Hydrator
-      Cask Hydrator, part of the :term:`CDAP-UI`, provides an easy method of configuring pipelines using a visual editor.
+      Cask Hydrator provides an easy method of configuring pipelines using a visual editor.
 You drag and drop sources, transformations, and sinks, configuring an :term:`ETL` pipeline within minutes.
 It provides an operational view of the resulting ETL pipeline that allows for monitoring of